dotandimet/Mojolicious-Plugin-FeedReader/README.md

 # DESCRIPTION

 __Mojolicious::Plugin::FeedReader__ implements minimalistic helpers for identifying, fetching and parsing RSS and Atom Feeds.
 It has minimal dependencies, relying as much as possible on Mojolicious components - Mojo::UserAgent for fetching feeds and checking URLs, Mojo::DOM for XML/HTML parsing.
-It therefore rather fragile, and
+It therefore rather fragile and naive, and should be considered Experimental/Toy code

-__Experimental / Toy code !!! use at your own risk!!!__
+\- __use at your own risk__.